beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 ### Compatibility File

-We also added this to our compatibility file `/classes/class-fl-builder-compatibility.php`.
+We also added this to our compatibility file at *classes/class-fl-builder-compatibility.php*:

 `add_filter( 'get_the_excerpt', array( __CLASS__, 'fix_rest_excerpt_filter' ), 10, 2 );`